Log in

 To apply for a New York medical cannabis card, you must be 18 or older and a legal state resident.
 Minor patients may still qualify for medical cannabis but must have a designated caregiver complete their application.

-The medical card application process is fast and easy with Leafwell and can be completed in four steps:
+The medical card application process is fast and easy with Leafwell and can be completed in 4 steps:

-1. Register online with Leafwell and speak to a New York-licensed healthcare provider.
-The cost of the online consultation is $149, and you’re only billed if approved.
+1. Register with Leafwell and speak to a New York-licensed provider online.

 Get Your Medical Card